 - Volatile stacks will have different "per stack" effects applied depending on the type of Volatile powers

-- Spirit powers with a "Venting" effect can be used to reduce/remove Volatile stacks
+- A Tier0 instant "Venting" power can be used remove all Volatile stacks

 - If no Volatile power is used for a round, 1 stack will automatically drop off

 When a target is under the Vulnerable effect, they have no Dodge contribution to AC or Resistances, ALL opponents receive +10 to hit against them and they can take no defensive maneuvers (i.e. block, parry, ward-off, impale, reversal, etc…) or use any ability that is typically carried out during an opponents turn (including attacking a target that has Disengaged from Combat)

 One-handed ranged weapon (generally range 10?) wielded by Spirit users.
 Wand attacks are treated the same as LoS Spirit powers; therefore all +Hit, Crit, and Damage bonuses run off of Spirit bonuses and targets use resistance + dodge.
 The damage they deal scales based on the quality of the wand (see Weapons: Miscellaneous) and is of the same source as the School of Spiritual Powers that the wielder uses.
 In cases where the wielder uses more than one school of Spirit power, use the school that they have the most powers memorized, or in the case of Runeweavers, that they currently have activated.
 Wands CANNOT be dual wielded and CANNOT be used against targets in base contact.